-- A. Army National Guard (ARNG): The primary mission and duties for armor crewmen serving in the ARNG are identical to those of the RA at all skill levels.
-The Noncommissioned Officer Development and MOS Standards are the same as outlined in Chapter 11; However, due to geographic dispersion of organizations and variance in individual state force structure, not all ARNG Soldiers may have the same career development and broadening assignments available to them.
+Army National Guard (ARNG): The primary mission and duties for armor crewmen serving in the ARNG are identical to those of the RA at all skill levels.
+The NCO Development and MOS Standards are the same as outlined in Chapter 11; However, due to geographic dispersion of organizations and variance in individual state force structure, not all ARNG Soldiers may have the same career development and broadening assignments available to them.
 Additional missions and training requirements may further exist due to the ARNG's unique dual mission that operates across both state and federal responses.
 ARNG Soldiers serving under inactive duty status may be activated to serve in State Active Duty (SAD), Full-Time National Guard Duty (Title 32), and Active Duty (Title 10) statuses.
-See NGR 600-200 for further Enlisted Personnel Management regulatory guidance. - B. United States Army Reserve (USAR): No 19K MTOE authorizations exist within the USAR, however 19K personnel may serve within MOS Immaterial positions (00Z).
-Duties and Responsibilities of CMF 19 Soldiers serving in 00G positions will vary upon individual assignment.
+See NGR 600-200 for further Enlisted Personnel Management regulatory guidance.

+United States Army Reserve (USAR): No 19K MTOE authorizations exist within the USAR, however 19K personnel may serve within MOS Immaterial positions (00Z).
+Duties and

+Responsibilities of CMF 19 Soldiers serving in 00G positions will vary upon individual assignment.
 Professional Military Education and Self- Development guidance are the same as outlined in Chapter 11.
 USAR Soldiers serving within a Troop Program Units (TPU) may be activated under a federal mobilization and additionally serve in either Active Guard Reserve (AGR) or Individual Mobilization Augmentee (IMA) status.
 See USARC Regulation 140-4 for further Enlisted Personnel Management regulatory guidance.

 Chapter 14.
-Military Occupational Specialty 19Z Armor Senior Sergeant primarily through realistic training, professional military education, and service in the most demanding leadership positions Armor Branch offers.
+Military Occupational Specialty 19Z Armor Senior Sergeant

+Major duties.
+Armor Senior Sergeants serve as the principal NCO in an Armor Company, Cavalry Troop, or Operations Staff section in an ABCT, IBCT, SBCT, or higher-level organizations.
+Armor Senior Sergeants are valued both for their warfighting and doctrinal skills that are acquired and mastered primarily through realistic training, professional military education, and service in the most demanding leadership positions Armor Branch offers.
 It is serving with Soldiers where tactical and technical proficiencies are sharpened through practical application of warfighting skills, which is the primary focus of the Armor Branch.